-The New Orleans Film Festival’s Music Initiative is designed to connect Louisiana musicians to music supervisors, and exploring the collaborative process between musicians and filmmakers.
+The Music Initiative is designed to connect Louisiana musicians to career pathways within film and television, and explore the collaborative process between musicians and filmmakers.

-#NOFF2019 will feature small group pitch sessions for 5 esteemed film & television music supervisors, featuring New Orleans’ most active and original musical artists:
+#NOFF2019 will feature small group pitch sessions for 6 esteemed film & television music supervisors:

 Pitch sessions are an opportunity for groups of 10-15 musicians to receive real-time feedback about opportunities overseen by the prolific music supervisors in the film & entertainment industry, and for music supervisors to expand their networks to include Louisiana talent.